telerik/kendo-ui-core/docs/intro/installation/npm.md

 ### The jQuery Module Is Not Found

-It is possible during the installation process to see the following error:
+During the installation process, you might see the following error:

 ```
 Error: Cannot find module 'jquery' from '/Users/bernhard/Documents/JavaScriptDevelopment/kendo-ui-npm-example/javascript-browserify'